facelessuser/label-bot/README.md

 ### LGTM

-LGTM (looks good to me) is a command that is meant for transitioning an issue into an accepting state.
+LGTM (looks good to me) is a command that is meant for transitioning an issue into an accepted state.
 This often means removing labels and maybe even adding new labels.
 The idea is that by stating the issue "looks good", you are indicating that no additional information is needed to understand the bug or feature request, and in the case of pull requests, that no additional work is needed.

 For instance, we may have an issue tagged with `triage`.
-Once we've evaluated it, and determined that it is descriptive enough, we may want to accept it by removing the `triage` label.
+Once we've evaluated it and determined that it is descriptive enough, we may want to accept it by removing the `triage` label.

 In the configuration file we simply specify when `lgtm` is run that we want to remove tags such as `triage`: